fskelly/flkelly-cloudblog/content/post/2023/starting-wth-rest-calls-with-powershell/index.md

 1. Primary focus is on the Azure API.
 1. Using Azure Tokens.
-1. ENterprise Application is already registered.
+1. Enterprise Application is already registered.
 1. You have securely stored your secret for the above point.
 1. Designed to be modular - so you can run these in snippets/sections.
 1. This is **NOT PRODUCTION** ready yet.